 Not only is accumulated dust unpleasant to look at but if it isn't attended to, it can eventually make its way to your air ducts.
-Therefore, it is crucial to ensure that you get rid of the dust as early as possible.
+According to Takumi Fuji, the owner of TAK Cleaning Services which has 18 years experience providing builders cleaning services in Sydney, it is crucial to ensure that you get rid of the dust as early as possible.

 Keep in mind that, as you go about the process, you'll need to keep at a minimum the amount of dust that gets kicked up in the air.
 Failure to do so not only leads to respiratory complications but it also spreads the dust around and increases your workload.
 Considering the risk of developing breathing problems, you'll have to ensure that you make use of a face mask.